antFB/antFB/docs/react/getting-started.en-US.md

 `antFB-init` will run `npm install` after a project is created.
 If it fails, you can run `npm install` by yourself.

-### 3. Use antFB's Components
+### 3. Use antd's Components

 By default, besides the scaffolding needed to start the development, a fully working Todo application is created.
 You may study this example later.
 For now, just follow this guide in order to get some experience working with the result of `antd-init`.

-Replace the content of `src/entries/index.js` with the following code.
+Replace the content of `index.js` with the following code.
 As you can see, there is no difference between antd's components and usual React components.

 ```jsx